Hurricane hunters: VW-4

 The United States Navy's VW-4 / WEARECORON FOUR Weather Reconnaissance Squadron Four, "Hurricane Hunters" was the seventh U.S. Navy squadron dedicated to weather reconnaissance.
 They flew several types of aircraft, but the WC-121N "Willy Victor" was the aircraft most often associated with flying into the "eye of the storm."
 The squadron operated WC-121s between late 1954 and 1972.
-VW-4 lost one aircraft and crew in a penetration of Hurricane Janet, and another to severe damage in a storm, but the severely damaged Willy Victor (MH-1) brought her crew home, although she never flew again.
+VW-4 lost one aircraft with its crew of 11 in a penetration of Hurricane Janet in 1955, and another to severe damage in a storm, but the severely damaged Willy Victor (MH-1) brought her crew home, although she never flew again.
 During 1973–1975, VW-4 operated the turbine-propeller Lockheed WP-3A Orion.

 Hurricane Katrina

 The landfall of Hurricane Katrina on 29 August 2005 devastated Keesler Air Force Base, home of the 53rd WRS.
 The equipment and personnel of the squadron were flying out of Dobbins Air Reserve Base near Atlanta.
 Despite heavy equipment losses, the squadron never missed a mission from the National Hurricane Center.
 The 53rd has since returned to Keesler.